CBD Oil for Seizures: What Does the Latest Research Say?

 Heather Jackson, CEO of the cannabinoid therapy education and advocacy non-profit Realm of Caring, estimates there’s “probably one handful of doctors in this nation that really understand and will guide the family with dosing.”

 The larger concern with CBD treatment can be a legal one.
 As recent as 2018, there have been cases of parents temporarily losing custody of their children for treating them with CBD.

-And epilepsy patients seeking higher-THC full-spectrum CBD, which may be derived from cannabis strains that are categorized as marijuana, have to obtain medical marijuana licenses.
+And epilepsy patients seeking cannabis oil with higher levels of THC may have to obtain medical marijuana licenses.
+That’s because higher-THC cannabis oils may be derived from cannabis strains that are categorized as “marijuana.”

 “For example, in Colorado, if you’re under 18 you have to have two doctors’ recommendations and…a medical cannabis license,” Jackson says.
 “And all those doctors are doing is saying that yes you have a condition…that you can receive a medical cannabis license for.
 In some places it’s extremely restricted, like Utah, where they do have some legislation but it’s only for epilepsy.”